All reservations require payment in full at time of booking and all sales are final.

-Because of the extra time it takes to accommodate these allergies and diet restrictions, we will not make substitutions for preferences that are not related to health needs or lifestyle/religious needs.
-Generally, we are unable to accommodate most diet requests if we do not know about them in advance.
+Because of the extra time it takes to accommodate these allergies and diet restrictions, we will not make substitutions for preferences or dislikes that are not related to health needs or lifestyle/religious needs.
+Generally, though, we are able to accommodate most diet requests if we have advance notice.
+All substitutions and alternatives are at the discretion of the chefs.
 In some instances, our chef will call you directly before agreeing to accommodate your allergies/restrictions.

 I already know how to cook.
 Is there anything at EVOO for me?

 If you want to take your skills to the next level consider our SOUS CHEF OF THE DAY